 I actually designed this little cutie pie bunny to accompany my woodland animal pattern pack.
 Which you can find here in the pattern shop.
 Look how sweet they all look together!

-Get your free bunny pattern below.
+Get your free bunny pattern at the bottom of this post.

 Felt Bunny DIY